1362563840/9315/README.md

 liu is doing string check

+dynamica struct string is done

+string check is almost finished

+one problem, when insert something, then exit, then reconnect databse, then "select * from table", error will shows, do not know why

 if bugs says "wrong ELF class: ELFCLASS64", it means that you need to "make" in grieg.

 if bug says "errstart was not found", it means that some includes are missing